Author: Adam Obringer

 August 23, 2017

-In case you haven’t heard, The Side-Out Foundation is planning something big for October and it involves communities in Virginia and plenty of origami cranes.
+In case you haven’t heard, The Side-Out Foundation is planning something big and it involves communities in Virginia and plenty of origami cranes.

-To honor the 150,000 women living with stage 4 breast cancer in the U.S., Side-Out is reaching out to individuals in the Vienna / Oakton, VA footprint to help fold 150,000 origami cranes.
+To honor the 150,000 women living with stage IV breast cancer in the U.S., Side-Out is reaching out to individuals in the Northern VA footprint to help fold 150,000 origami cranes.
 Together, we know we can do something special with this project.
-A total of 150,000 cranes may seem like an overwhelming number, but all we need is for 1,500 people to fold 100 cranes and the project is complete!
+We would love to have you join the initiative.
+To join, click here.

-If you would like to pick up or drop off your cranes, our address is below!
+If you would like to pick up supplies to get started or drop off your cranes, our address is below!

 The Side-Out Foundation

 This page will be used going forward as an updated journal on the project so visitors can see the progress of the 2017 Community Origami Crane Project.
 We will be updating this page and welcome any updates from community members who are participating with us.
 You can send us your updates either on our Facebook group page for the project or to [email protected].

 Phase One of the Community Crane Project is complete!
 We have received our first 50,000 finished cranes back and they are boxed up for storage.
 We are now well into phase two as 115,500 sheets of origami paper have been handed out.
 However, we only have 10,000 cranes back for the second phase.
 If you have finished your cranes, please bring them back so we can keep packing them up.
 Once we finish phase two and are well into phase three (getting the last 50,000 cranes finished), we will update you on the display date and location.
 If you previously folded and would like to do fold more, please stop by our office to pick up more paper.

 We also have a special project for anyone who really enjoys folding.
 Interested in helping, please email [email protected].